Kevin Moore – CEO

 Josh started volunteering at the Farm in September 2004 aged eleven and the other volunteers have not yet found a way of getting rid of him.
 Growing up in Hackney Wick and then Redbridge, he became a trustee in 2010.
 He has since started university to study veterinary medicine.
 Josh’s particular interests on the farm lie in animal husbandry and food production, although he is always keen to turn his hand to the next challenge.
 When not in East London or Cambridge, he is probably lambing in the Northumberland hills or seeing practice across the UK.

 Tori lives next to the farm, has been a regular volunteer since 2012 and became a trustee in 2014.
 She is Creative Director of the social enterprise Shift, designing consumer products which have a positive effect on social and environmental issues, and has a background in the advertising industry.
-She helps the farm with their communications and enjoys growing vegetables and assisting the education team with their work with schools.
+She helps the farm with their communications and enjoys growing vegetables.

 Charlotte moved to Stepney in 2014 and became a trustee at the Farm shortly afterwards.
 She is a chartered accountant, and trained as an auditor specialising in charities before moving to work in the charity sector as a finance manager.
 Aside from spreadsheets she enjoys running and yoga.